Your privacy is critically important to us. At Authoract, we have a few fundamental principles:

 - To protect rights, property, and others: We may disclose information about you when we believe in good faith that disclosure is reasonably necessary to protect the property or rights of Authoract, third parties, or the public at large.
 For example, if we have a good faith belief that there is an imminent danger of death or serious physical injury, we may disclose information related to the emergency without delay.

 - With your consent: We may share and disclose information with your consent or at your direction.

 - Site owners: If you have an Authoract.com account and interact with another site using our Services, your information may be shared with the administrators of the site.
 For example, if you leave a comment on a site created on Authoract.com or your IP address and the email address associated with your Authoract account may be shared with the administrator(s) of the site where you left the comment.
-Or if you make a payment (like via the Payments feature) to a site, your public display name, user name, and email address may be shared with the administrator(s) of the site.
+Or if you make a payment to a site, your public display name, user name, and email address may be shared with the administrator(s) of the site.

 - Published support requests: If you send us a request for assistance (for example, via a support email or one of our other feedback mechanisms), we reserve the right to publish that request in order to clarify or respond to your request, or to help us support other users.

 We have a long-standing policy that we do not sell our users’ data.
 We aren’t a data broker, we don’t sell your personal information to data brokers, and we don’t sell your information to other companies that want to spam you with marketing emails.
 We show ads on some of our users’ sites as well as some of our own, and the revenue they generate lets us offer free access to some of our Services so that money doesn’t become an obstacle to having a voice.
 Under a new California law, the California Consumer Privacy Act (“CCPA”), some personalized advertising you see online and on our services might be considered a “sale” even though we don’t share information that identifies you personally, like your name or email address, as part of our advertising program.